Tools for Hams

 Online Simplex Mapping System

 Mapping the reachability from station to station is important in order to document and study which stations are able to reach which other stations.
-My simplex mapping software eases this task by allowing each listening to station to report what they can hear and how strong the signals are.
+My simplex mapping website eases this task by allowing each listening to station to report what they can hear and how strong the signals are.
 The results can then be mapped to obtain a better understanding of message routing, etc.

 cq